Hello my sweet friends old and new! I am so happy to have you here this evening for our Home For Christmas home tour!

 I bet I’m the ONLY blogger that even had dust in her tour.
 You get full service touring here at Reinvented.

 I hope you enjoyed my dusty little tour.
-Visit our kitchen and family room here.
+I’ll be sharing our kitchen and family room on Wednesday, and our dining room on Thursday, so I hope you’ll come back for those.
+I promise to dust first.